Jaimeloeuf/simpler-fetch/README.md

 # simpler-fetch
-`simpler-fetch` is an abstraction on top of the `window.fetch` method with ZERO dependencies.
+`simpler-fetch` is an abstraction on top of the `window.fetch` method with ZERO dependencies of around 1.1kb and around 0.5kb with level 6 gzip.

 It DOES NOT introduce any new features at all.
 It only makes it easier and nicer to work with the fetch method, such as by providing a simple way to set baseUrls, and by providing a method to delay generating headers.